masonrware/cosi-132a-repo/termProject/README.md

 ### Build Instructions

-[!DEPRECATED]In order to build the index and start the services required for interacting with the program, run the command `python3.9 hw5.py --build` while located in the root directory of the project.

-Alternatively, you can navigate to the file: `scripts/scripts.sh` to refer to some boilerplate scripts that start the service's required build.
+Navigate to the file: `start.sh` to refer to some boilerplate scripts that start the service's required build.

+There are multiple services that need localhosting including the flask app itself as well as some sample queries.

 ### Run Instructions

-In order to run the search engine, enter the command `python3.9 hw5.py --run`.
+In order to run the search engine, enter the command `python3.9 flask_app.py --run`.
 This will start a flask server on you localhost, so check your browser.

 * * *

 ### Testing

-To test this program, I wrote unit tests for each major class and utility in the program aside from the database methods (as I am not sure how to test the pymongo methods).
-These tests are stored in the file: `test_hw5.py` and can be run from the terminal using the command: `python3.9 test_hw5.py`.
-This will prompt the test suite to run, running all the tests in multiple `unittest.TestCase` instances.
-If any fail, they will be conveniently displayed in the terminal with the initial exact difference marked.

-Alternatively, this program is designed to be able to be controlled entirely from within `hw5.py`.
-Therefore, one can enter the command `python3.9 hw5.py --test` to run the test suite as well.
+In order to test this program, we ran random queries against our test set of documents present at `data/sample_data`.
+These queries included:

+* Life Love Happiness
+* Epic Hero Explosions
+* Pretty animation
+* War hardship

+These queries highlight the strengths and weeknesses of our engine, reflected in the idea that there are not a lot of source documents to begin with.

 * * *

-### Results

-A link to the results sheet can be found in the file `results.txt` in the root directory of the project.

 _© 2022 MASON WARE_